 There are important distinction between the two examples.
 It would be fairly straightforward to conduct a proper scientific research to confirm or deny whether garlic has any slug-repellent properties.
 However, it would be next to impossible to validate whether subjective life choices of an individual over his lifetime can reliably yield similar outcomes in another individual.

 So, the answer to the question of whether or not one should rely on anecdotal evidence is not that simple.
-Let’s have a closer look various types of anecdotal evidence, so you can make that decision for yourself.
+Let’s have a closer at look various types of anecdotal evidence, so you can make that decision for yourself.

 Certain topics are impossible to research

 It is well known that, when scientific experiments are done on human subjects, both knowledge of the subject which group they belong to and the knowledge of the researchers which group any particular subject belongs to may affect the results of the experiment.
-Therefore, according to the best practices in science, any experiments involving human subjects has to use double blind tests, where neither the subjects nor the researchers that work with the subjects know who belong in which group.
+Therefore, according to the best practices in science, any experiments involving human subjects has to use double blind tests, where neither the subjects nor the researchers that work with the subjects know who belongs in which group.

 Because of these, any anecdotal evidence that is based on purely subjective experience is extremely hard, or sometimes is outright impossible to research by using the correct scientific procedures.